BTS Skytrain: 5th extension – Sukhumvit Line north to Khu Khot (2019-2020)

 An 11.4 km, 12 station northern extension from Mo Chit station to Saphan Mai in Don Mueang District has been planned since the Sukhumvit Line opened.
 Originally, this extension was scheduled to be completed by 2008.
 However, due to a combination of changes in government, a prolonged environmental study, and problems with locating a suitable train depot, the extension has been continually delayed.

 A further 16.5 km, nine station extension from Saphan Mai to Lam Lukka was also planned once the extension to Saphan Mai had been completed.
 This was subsequently split into two extensions.
-A 7.5 km, four station extension to Khu Khot and a 9 km, five station extension along Lam Lukka Road to Lam Lukka.
+A 7.5 km, four station extension to Khu Khot and a 9 km, five station extension along Lam Luk Ka Road to Lam Luk Ka.

 Due to the significant delay in the northern extension plans, in mid-2013 it was decided by the MRTA to tender extensions (1) & (2) at the same time by the end of 2013.
 However, the dissolution of parliament in November 2013 delayed this yet again.
 A tender was finally released in January 2014 with an April deadline before being delayed until late May 2014 due to concerns from bidders.

 A military coup in late-May suspended the bidding process while the military administration reviewed all major projects.
 In late-June, the military administration affirmed the tender which will proceed before the end of 2014.
 In mid-August, the MRTA announced that the new tender deadline would be 30 September 2014.
 Five bidders qualified with successful bids to be announced by December.
-The contract to construct the line for both extensions (1) & (2) was finally signed in April 2015 and the full extension is scheduled to open in 2020.
+The contract to construct the line for both extensions (1) & (2) was finally signed in April 2015 and the full extension was scheduled to open in 2020.

 Testing of the final 9.8 km, 7 station section from Wat Phra Sri Mahathat (N17) to Khu Khot (N24) began on 5 October and continued until the full extension opens.
 It was officially inaugurated on 16 December 2020 by the Prime Minister.